-Table 4: Timel ine for Advanced Practice Project Completion Semester 1 APP-Scholarly writing and library resources for APP planning Semester 2 APP Planning-consideration of topic or social problem of interest based on CV or personal statement Semester 3 APP Specification-project topic and type for both primary and secondary requirements Semester 4 APP Proposal-submission and approval Semester 5 Begin APP Development-including IRB submission if required Semester 6 APP Development-activities will differ depending on type and scope of project but may include data collection, sampling, writing, data analysis, writing, journal selection Semester 7 APP Completion-Finalize, Submission, and Defense of APP Semester 8+ APP Completion-Finalize, Submission, and Defense of APP registrationap in semester 7 o s can add 9480 to Semester 7 if APP is completed by time of proval required. +Students that do not submit a completed APP or 8, must continue to enroll in the 1 hour Portfolio Development K 9480) until all APP requirements are met.
+Table 4 Time line for Advanced Breeding Breeding rabie 4: Timei line for Advanced Practice Project Completion Semester 1 APP-Scholarly writing and library resources for APP planning Semester 2 APP Planning-consideration of topic or social problem of interest based on CV or personal statement Semester 3 APP Specification-project topic and type for both primary and secondary requirements Semester 4 APP Proposal-submission and approval Semester 5 Begin APP Development-including IRB submission if required Semester 6 APP Development-activities will differ depending on type and scope of project but may include data collection, sampling, writing, data analysis, writing, journal selection Semester 7 APP Completion-Finalize, Submission, and Defense of APP Semester 8+ APP Completion-Finalize, Submission, and Defense of APP Note .
+Students can add 9480 to Semester 7 if APP is completed by time of registrationapproval required. +Students that do not submit a completed APP in semester 7 or 8, must continue to enroll in the 1 hour Portfolio Development Seminar (SOWK 9480) until all APP requirements are met.

-APP Faculty instructor (Portfolio Planning and Development Instructors of Record)
+APP Faculty Advisor (Portfolio Planning and Development Instructors of Record)

-The instructors of record for the Portfolio Planning and Development Seminars offer academic support to Doctor of Social Work (DSW) students.
+The instructors of record for the Portfolio Planning and Development Seminars will work as a faculty advisors offering academic support to Doctor of Social Work (DSW) students.
 Assignments required and support provided will guide the student in developing APP and professional portfolios.
 The instructor provides individualized support for students as they develop their research questions, construct an argument, focus their review of the literature, identify statistical and data analytic methods appropriate to the research question, and demonstrate cohesion between the identified research topic and the application of a theoretical framework.
-The goals of advising are to evaluate student performance based on their success in meeting the following applied practice gains, as it pertains to their Applied Practice Project and its contribution to the field of Social Work:
+Goals of advising are to evaluate student performance based on their success in meeting the following applied practice gains, as it pertains to their Applied Practice Project and its contribution to the field of Social Work: